Neuroplasticity And Its Role In Learning And Memory

 Hippocampus-What is it?

-An example of the evolving brain is difference in the size of hippocampus for a sales agent and a bus driver.
+The brain houses thumb sized structures deep within the center that helps humans to learn and remember new things.
+This structure looks like seahorse and is known as Hippocampus.
+It is Hippocampus that generates new brain cells everyday and these neurons form new connections.An example of the evolving brain is difference in the size of hippocampus for a sales agent and a bus driver.
 While a sales agent travels multiple routes in a city and gets to know newer routes and meets many people, the bus driver drives in only a limited number of routes as assigned to him.
 The sales agent develops an ability to talk to various types of customers, sometimes to people who speak different languages or communities.
 If you compare the size of the hippocampus of both the professionals, the size of the hippocampus for the sales agent would be bigger.

 Neuroplasticity and Learning